kfrankot/react-hook-form-yup/README.md

 ## Description

-This library provides the yup schema state for a field when using the `Controller` component or `useController` hook, so that validation rules can be displayed in the UI.
+This library provides the current schema validation rules as properties on `Controller` and `useController`, so that they can easily be displayed in the UI.

+This is managed through the following process:

+1. Describe the schema based on the current form values on re-renders using the current form values
+2. Iterate through the schema description to evaluate references
+3. Extract the validation rules as properties rather than a schema definition
+4. Sychronize field validation state and rule properties with conditional schema rules based on the current form values
+5. Map the schema rule properties back to the `useController` hook for use in the UI

 ## Installation